Campus Improvement Plan

 Strategy's Expected Result/Impact: Increase student performance as measured on formative assessments, summative assessments, and STAAR.

-Staff Responsible for Monitoring: Instructional coaches, CAIS, Assistant Principal, and Principal.
+Staff Responsible for Monitoring: Instructional coaches, Interventionists, CAIS, Teachers, Assistant Principal and Principal

 Title I: